New Freebies Every Week >>>

 Step 4: Going Beyond Extra Practice

 Want some reading tips to send home to parents beyond daily homework?
-I created this FREE resource that shares all kinds of tips parents can use to encourage reading at home.
+I created this FREE resource that shares all kinds of tips parents can use to encourage reading and practicing sight words at home.

 It includes a couple of the tips already listed in this post, and shares lots of other valuable things they can do at home.